flxzt/rnote/misc/building/rnote-windows-build.md

 meson configure -Dmsys-path='C:\path\to\msys64' _mesonbuild
 ```

-Likewise, you can adjust the output name of the installer using the `installer-name` option
+Likewise, you can adjust the output name of the installer using the `win-installer-name` option
 (which defaults to `rnote_installer`).